ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 TTP is a Python library for semi-structured text parsing using templates.
 TTP uses a jinja like syntax to limit the need for regular expressions.
-User familiar with jinja templating may find TTP’s template syntax familiar.
+User familiar with jinja templating may find the TTP template syntax familiar.

 Example template stored as ``templates/nxos_show_interfaces.ttp``